Share this Article

 By Cdr (Dr) Jayakrishnan N Nair

-Commander (Dr) Jayakrishnan N Nair (Retd), is an Avionics Engineer by profession.
-He has served the Indian Navy for 25 years.
-He is a Fellow of Institution of Engineers, Kolkata and a DRDO TDF Expert.
-He is a member of Aeronautical Society of India.
-He is also a Life Member of All India Management Association, the Computer Society of India and Indian Society of Training and Development.
-Apart from an MTech (Aero) and MBA, he has been honoured with a Doctorate in Advanced Studies (Science) by the University of Azteca, Mexico.
-He is an Associate Member at MP-IDSA, New Delhi and Senior Fellow (Defence and Military Analysis) at the Centre for Public Policy Research.
+Commander (Dr) Jayakrishnan N Nair (Retd), is an Aerospace Engineer by profession.
+He has served in the Indian Navy for 25 years.
+He is a Fellow of the Institution of Engineers, a DRDO TDF Expert, Life Member of the Aeronautical Society of India, All India Management Association, Computer Society of India and Indian Society of Training and Development.
+Apart from an MTech (Aero) and MBA, he has been honoured with a Doctorate in Advanced Studies (Aerospace/Science) by the University of Azteca, Mexico.
+An Associate Member at MP-IDSA, New Delhi and Senior Fellow (Defence and Military Analysis) at the Centre for Public Policy Research.

 Leave a Reply